EU AI Act Article 12

 Notified bodies are already signaling stricter expectations

-The conformity assessment ecosystem is mobilizing ahead of the August 2025 notified body designation deadline.
+The conformity assessment ecosystem mobilized around the August 2025 notified body designation deadline.
 TUV SUD began offering voluntary AI Act conformity certificates in November 2025.
 Team-NB has warned of a potential shortage of designated bodies with AI expertise.
 Those that do achieve designation will apply rigorous standards.

 Spain's AESIA regulatory sandbox has produced 16 technical execution guides covering specific documentation methods.
 Participants receive "exit reports" that conformity assessors must "take positively into account," establishing early precedent for what acceptable documentation looks like.